eru2024/laskarai-mlt-recommendationsystem/laporan_submission.md

 </div>
 <br>

 The first graph in Image 1, "Count of Places by Category," details the categorical distribution of tourist destinations.
-"Taman Hiburan" (Amusement Park) represents the largest category with 135 attractions, closely followed by "Budaya" (Culture) with 117 attractions.
-"Cagar Alam" (Nature Reserve) comprises 106 attractions.
-Categories with fewer entries include "Bahari" (Marine) at 47, "Tempat Ibadah" (Places of Worship) at 17, and "Pusat Perbelanjaan" (Shopping Center) at 15.
+The dataset’s 'Category' variable contains six distinct categories, with the most represented being 'Taman Hiburan' (135 places), followed by 'Budaya' (117), 'Cagar Alam' (106), 'Bahari' (47), 'Tempat Ibadah' (17), and 'Pusat Perbelanjaan' (15).
 This categorical breakdown indicates a significant concentration of entertainment, cultural, and natural attractions within the dataset, with other categories being less prominent.

 The second graph in Image 1, "Count of Places by City," illustrates the geographical distribution of these attractions across five major Indonesian cities.
-Yogyakarta and Bandung host the highest number of tourist destinations, with 126 and 124 attractions, respectively.
-Jakarta contains 84 attractions.
-Semarang and Surabaya have fewer attractions, with 57 and 46 respectively.
+The 'City' variable shows that Yogyakarta and Bandung contain the most tourist destinations, with 126 and 124 places respectively.
+Jakarta contains 84, Semarang 57, and Surabaya 46.
 This city-based analysis reveals that Yogyakarta and Bandung are primary locations for tourist destinations within this dataset, offering a broader range of attractions compared to Jakarta, Semarang, and Surabaya.

 **Image 2 Destination (Place) by Price**
 <div align="left">